feyikemiakande-afk/excel_billionaire_dashboard/README.md

 ---

 ## Analysis Performed
-- Cleaned and structured raw data
+- Cleaned and structured raw data (
+  - Audited and cleaned the raw dataset by identifying and correcting missing values, inconsistent categories, and formatting issues
+- Standardised country, industry, and source of wealth labels to ensure accurate grouping and aggregation
-- Aggregated net worth and age metrics
+- Converted key fields such as net worth and age into numeric formats suitable for analysis
 - Calculated total and average net worth and average age
 - Ranked individuals for comparative analysis
 - Enabled dynamic recalculation using slicers